Valentin271/tiny-elf/README.md

 It also has a feature enabling the writing of very basic assembly.
 This assembly can then be dumped as a source file or written to the ELF file.
 [main.rs](src/main.rs) demonstrate this.

-It is part of a wider project aiming to compile a tiny-basic-like language down to machine code.
+It is part of a [wider project](https://github.com/Valentin271/tbc) aiming to compile a TinyBASIC-like language down to machine code.
 This project is part of my studies.

 # Resources